Grokzen/pykwalify/docs/Upgrade Instructions.md

 This document will describe any major changes that has been done to the existing API:s that can cause existing schemas to break.
 If new types was added it will not be described in here because it will not break existing schemas.

+## 1.4.x --> 1.5.0

+Regex recieved some fixes so make sure your schema files is still compatible and do not produce any new errors.

 ## 1.3.0 --> 1.4.0

 Python 3.2 support have been dropped.
 It was going to be dropped when python 3.5 was released but this make supporting python 2 & 3 at the same time easier now when fixing unicode support.